-The automatically determined size for the details that are removed is calculated as 0.001 times the longest edge of the bounding for the input entities.
+The automatically determined size for the details that are removed is calculated as 0.001 times the longest edge of the bounding box for the input entities.
 Depending on the input this tolerance could be too small, so that further defeaturing may be needed.

-The fastest way to determine if this is the case is to build the mesh and check if the mesher displays any Information about small entities.
+The fastest way to determine if this is the case is to build the mesh and check if the mesh generator displays any Information about small entities.3 In the Home toolbar, click Build Mesh

-- 4 Expand the Mesh 1 node in the Model Builder.
-Two Information nodes are displayed under Mesh 1. - 5 In the Selection list inside the Settings window for Information 1, click edge 39.
+4 Expand the Mesh 1 node in the Model Builder.

+Two Information nodes are displayed under Mesh 1.

+- 5 In the Selection list inside the Settings window for Information 1, click edge 39.